CSBP-CPSE/ICBF-EIIC/README.md

 1. Download open building footprint spatial data and spatial boundary data.
 2. Preprocessing the OSM and MS data.
-3. Merging ODB, OSM and MS data using.
+3. Merging ODB, OSM and MS data using GeoPandas.
 4. Minifying the merge data.
  * Removing all fields but the required data provider 'Data_prov', reducing the coordinate precision from 15 to 7 decimal places, and remove duplicate geometries.
 This resulted in a significan reduction of the data size requirements.
 5. Conversion of the minified geojson data into Mapbox tiles data (.mbtiles files)